TritonDataCenter/node-vasync/README.md

 invoke the callback can cause the program to hang, and inadvertently invoking it twice can cause all kinds of mayhem that's very difficult to debug.

-The facilities in this module keep track of what's going on so that you can figure out what happened when your program goes wrong.
+The functions in this module keep track of what's going on so that you can figure out what happened when your program goes wrong.
 They generally return an object describing details of the current state.
 If your program goes wrong, you have several ways of getting at this state: